Mitsubishi Electric CNC Series (Update A)

 4. MITIGATIONS

-Mitsubishi Electric recommends that users take the following mitigating measures to minimize the risk of exploiting this
+Mitsubishi Electric recommends users take the following actions to minimize the risk of exploiting this vulnerability.

-• Install anti-virus software on your PC that can access the product.
+- Install anti-virus software on the PC that can access the product.

-• Use IP filter function*1 to block access from untrusted hosts.
+- Use IP filter function to block access from untrusted hosts.

 CISA recommends users take defensive measures to minimize the risk of exploitation of this vulnerability, such as: